The Cookow

 The "Repeat" mentioned in the italics does not mean to repeat the entire B strain, but only the last 4 bars (which are marked [dal segno]).

-The dance contains the following figures: hand turn (allemande), circle, lead, figure eight, cross go below (and probably others).
+The dance contains the following figures: hand turn (allemande), circle, lead, figure eight, cross go below, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.